The Daily Escape:

 We are unique in our worship of guns.
 The Second Amendment provides a big blanket of excuse for gun lovers to wrap themselves in, but Second Amendment rights shouldn’t be superior to the right of your kid to return home from school alive.

 We need to control the number of guns.
+We need to make sure guns are being used for the right reason eg. hunting.
+My friend hunts and he told me about long range scopes reviewed, I can see why people enjoy shooting as a hobby but guns can also be very dangerous.
+Special care needs to be taken with guns.
 We also need to figure out how to change our acceptance and glorification of violence.
 It is young men like the kid who killed 17 in Parkland FL, who avoid mental health advice, because they don’t want to look weak.
 They are the same ones who are perpetually angry.
 They pick up a gun, and they let their gun do some punishing.
 And guns do that quickly and efficiently.

 We have to stop them.
 Republicans are owned by the NRA.
 So first, we need to regain control of the House and Senate.
 We also need to have the gun control legislation ready for when that time comes.